What Are CEREC Crowns? (Advantages & Disadvantages)

 My Experience & Expertise

-CEREC may be the perfect solution for you if you need a dental crown.
 With its high esthetic rating, accuracy, durability, and quick turnaround time, CEREC crowns using CAD/CAM technology are hard to beat.

-If you’re interested in learning more about CEREC crowns, visit the content hub HERE.
+Need a second opinion?
+We can help!
+Learn more.
 Knowledge is power when cultivating healthy dental habits.
 The more informed you are, the better positioned you’ll be to prevent avoidable and potentially costly dental procedures for you and your family.
 Watch for future blog posts, where we’ll continue sharing important information, product reviews and practical advice!

 Sources